Call us at: 561-736-2377

 Whoopi Goldberg Speaks on Gum Disease

 This just in!!!
-Gum disease can kill you!
+Gum disease can kill you?
+Maybe, but probably not.

 Whoopi Goldberg talks about how gum disease has dramatically affected her own life and health on "The View":